Trump wants payroll tax relief to calm virus-spooked markets

 Once the plane landed, Gaetz was immediately tested.

 Vice President Mike Pence, who also spoke at CPAC, said he has not been tested for the virus.
-He said he did not know whether Trump had been tested.
+White House Press Secretary Stephanie Grisham said Trump has not been tested because he has not had “prolonged close contacts” with any patients and “does not have any symptoms.”

 In Monday morning tweets, Trump vented about the market drop and news that large public gatherings were being called off because of the virus.